Middle School Curriculum Guide

 Seventh-grade students may not try out for a position on an Upper School varsity team.

-Dance and Sports Conditioning classes are offered each season.
+Dance and Sports Conditioning physical education classes are offered each season.
+There is not an afteschool commitment to these classes.